-As a result, each web hosting package still using PHP versions 5.6 and 7.0 will be automatically changed to PHP 7.2.
+As a result, starting on October 8th 2018, web hosting packages which are still using PHP versions 5.6 and 7.0 have been automatically updated to PHP 7.2.

 The PHP version of your website affects the speed and security of your web site.
 This means using newer PHP versions leads to more secure and faster web sites.
 Web hosting packages that are newly created, automatically use PHP 7.2.
 This article shows you how to change the PHP version of your web hosting package to another supported version.

 You can change the PHP version of your web hosting package to another available PHP version when you're logged in to your control panel.
 To do so, head to the tab 'Domains & Hosting' at the top of the control panel.

 Next to 'Your website', click on the cog wheel, followed by 'PHP options'.

 You can change the PHP version by selected the desired version in the dropdown menu and clicking on the 'Change' button.